The Kashmir Issue is not just a border dispute between India and Pakistan. It has many dimensions – external and internal.

 Externally, ever since 1947, Kashmir remained a major issue of conflict between India and Pakistan (and between India and China to a minor extent).

-Pakistan has always claimed that Kashmir valley should be part of Pakistan.
+Pakistan has always claimed that the Kashmir valley should be part of Pakistan.
 The conflict resulted in 3 main wars between India and Pakistan – 1947, 1965, and 1971.
 A war-like situation erupted in 1998 as well (Kargil war).

 Pakistan was not only the illegal occupant of the Kashmir region.
 China too started claiming parts of the princely state of Jammu and Kashmir.

 By the 1950s, China started to gradually occupy the eastern Kashmir (Aksai Chin).
 In 1962, India fought a war with China over its encroachments, however, China defeated India.
-To make matters worse, Pakistan ceded the Trans-Karakoram Tract of Kashmir (Saksham valley) to China.
+To make matters worse, Pakistan ceded the Trans-Karakoram Tract of Kashmir (Saksham Valley) to China.

 Kashmir Issue – Internal Disputes

-Internally, there is a dispute about the status of Kashmir within the Indian union.
+Internally, there is a dispute about the status of Kashmir within the Indian Union.